 - 4.1.
 IFM is an independent financial advice firm based in Huddersfield, West Yorkshire.
 Since 28 July 2003, IFM has been authorised by the Authority.
 During the Relevant Period, IFM had a range of permissions to carry on regulated activities, including permission to advise on Pension Transfers.
 IFM went into administration on 30 November 2023. - 4.2.
 On 21 December 2017, the Authority held a conference call with IFM.
 An assessment of the defined benefit Pension Transfer work identified problems with customer files.
 IFM ceased providing advice to BSPS customers in December 2017 and, following intervention from the Authority, agreed to cease providing Pension Transfer advice altogether. - 4.3.
-During the Relevant Period, IFM advised 261 customers to transfer out of their DBPS, 206 of whom were BSPS members. - 4.4.
-Mr Hofstetter was approved to perform the SMF3 Executive Director and SMF16 Compliance Oversight roles at IFM and was also the person designated as being Responsible for Insurance Distribution.
-Throughout the Relevant Period, Mr Hofstetter was approved to perform the CF1 (Director), CF8 (Apportionment and Oversight), CF10 (Compliance Oversight), CF21 (Investment Adviser) and CF30 (Customer) controlled functions at IFM.
-IFM had another director approved by the Authority to carry out various functions, who only practised in areas of IFM's business not involving Pension Transfer advice.
-Mr Hofstetter and the other director are and were throughout the Relevant Period the only directors of IFM, and Mr
+During the Relevant Period, IFM advised 261 customers to transfer out of their DBPS, 206 of whom were BSPS members.
+Mr Hofstetter, an experienced financial services professional, was approved to perform the SMF3 (Executive Director) and SMF16 (Compliance Oversight) roles at IFM and was also the person designated as being Responsible for Insurance Distribution.
+Throughout the Relevant Period, Mr Hofstetter was approved to perform the CF1 (Director), CF8 (Apportionment and Oversight), CF10 (Compliance Oversight), CF21 (Investment Adviser) and CF30 (Customer) functions at IFM, and as the person with Responsibility for Insurance Mediation.
+IFM had another director approved by the Authority to carry out various functions, who only practised in areas of IFM's business not involving

-Hofstetter is the sole person with significant control over IFM, owning at least 75% of its shares.
+- Pension Transfer advice.
+Mr Hofstetter and the other director are and were throughout the Relevant Period the only directors of IFM, and Mr Hofstetter is the sole person with significant control over IFM, owning at least 75% of its shares. - 4.4.

-- 4.5.
 Mr Hofstetter and Mr Cobill were the only people at IFM who were approved to perform the CF30 (Customer) controlled function during the Relevant Period.
 Mr Cobill was the only Pension Transfer Specialist at IFM and gave almost all of the advice to Pension Transfer customers during the Relevant Period.
-Mr Hofstetter acted as an adviser in a small number of Pension Transfer cases but, because he was not a qualified Pension Transfer Specialist, his advice was subject to checking by Mr Cobill. - 4.6.
-Mr Cobill and Mr Hofstetter were supported by those working in IFM's office.
-Throughout the Relevant Period, Mr Cobill was self-employed rather than being employed by IFM.
-He was paid 70% of IFM's earnings from new business and 80% of its earnings from renewals. - 4.7.
+Mr Hofstetter acted as an adviser in a small number of Pension Transfer cases but, because he was not a qualified Pension Transfer Specialist, his advice was subject to checking by Mr Cobill. - 4.5.
+Mr Cobill and Mr Hofstetter were supported by those working in IFM's office. - 4.6.
 Mr Hofstetter was responsible for compliance oversight at IFM throughout the Relevant Period and compliance support was provided by external consultants.